Rhode Island Hall: Our Home

 From the beginning of this renovation process, the ‘user community’ of the Joukowsky Institute for Archaeology and the Ancient World was consulted and involved on all major decisions about the building’s program and priorities.
 Space for teaching, for research, for quiet thinking, and for kitchen chatting are all built into the structure.
-Particularly noteworthy is the communal research laboratory on the top floor mezzanine, the large, wood-paneled graduate studio occupying part of the second floor, and the more public zones of the first-floor lecture hall and Common Room.
 At every turn, our intention has been to provide a welcoming and stimulating environment for scholarship and community: a building in which deep deliberation can take place and serious fun can be had.

 The building contains faculty and staff offices, a lecture hall, a seminar room, and a non-circulating library of relevant books and journals.
 A small study collection of artifacts (including pottery, metalwork, and figurines) and a substantial numismatic collection are also housed in secure storage here; these are available for student teaching and research.
 Graduate students in the Joukowsky Institute are provided with study space, as well computing and scanning facilities.
 A fieldwork laboratory has computer facilities and space for analysis and study.
 Finally, a comfortable Common Room is available for use by the entire Institute community.

 View a video about Rhode Island Hall and the Joukowsky Institute, made for the dedication of the building in 2009, here.